 - It presents as red to purplish macules, papules and nodules anywhere on the skin or mucous membranes and can ulcerate and become painful.

 - In vitro studies using cell lines infected with KSHV have shown that cidofovir is a potent inhibitor of KSHV replication.

 - A case report from the USA has described a patient with AIDS and cytomegalovirus (CMV) retinitis who was treated with cidofovir resulting in an improvement in a localised KS lesion.

 - Other published case reports have failed to confirm the therapeutic benefit of IV cidofovir in the treatment of Kaposi sarcoma.

 Herpes simplex infections

-- A Canadian A multicenter phase I/II dose escalation study of single-dose cidofovir gel for treatment of recurrent genital herpes has described the successful use of cidofovir topical gel in otherwise healthy patients with recurrent genital herpes infection.
+- A Canadian A multicenter phase I/II dose-escalation study of single-dose cidofovir gel for the treatment of recurrent genital herpes has described the successful use of cidofovir topical gel in otherwise healthy patients with recurrent genital herpes infection.

 - All patients treated with cidofovir showed a decrease both in median time for cultures to become negative and in the number of days to complete healing.